 You may also choose to broaden your target audience to increase your customer base.
 You don’t want to make too much of a stretch, because trying to serve everyone can spread your business too thin.
 But you may find a similar demographic that naturally fits with your services that you haven’t thought of targeting previously.
 For example, if you target stay-at-home moms for your fitness classes, you might broadening your audience to working moms by scheduling additional classes early in the morning, during the lunch hour, and after work.

 Diversifying Products and Services

-In simple language, diversification is all about creating new products or services.
-Say you own a company that sells computer hardware.
-If you want to diversify this business, you could easily add other products and services such as software, repair services, and tech support services.
+Some businesses diversify by creating new products or services.
+Say you own a company that sells computer hardware and you have one specific hot-selling product that generates lots of revenue.
+If you want to diversify this business, you might add other products such as software and and services such as repair and technical support.
 You diversify by going from one product line to two products and two services, all under the same business umbrella.
-This means if one product’s sales lag during a particular period, the other three offerings can help offset the poor performance of the first product.
+This means if sales of one product lag during a particular period, the other three offerings can help offset the poor performance of the first product.
 Sales and profits from each product tend to fluctuate over time, but overall business sales and profits may become more stable if you have a variety of things to offer.

 Diversifying also gives you an easy way to cross-promote products and services.
 You might create bundles with computer hardware and software to encourage customers to buy more.
 Or you might offer a special tech support package customers can purchase when they buy a computer from you.
 This diversification can help increase each sale, and it makes you a more comprehensive resource in your niche, so customers can get all the help they need in one spot.